 Under Massachusetts law, parent(s) or guardian(s) have the right to teach their school-aged (six to sixteen) children at home as long as they notify the local school district and receive approval for a home schooling/otherwise educated plan.

 It is the responsibility of the Superintendent, and/or his/her designee, to approve the plans for students residing in the Town of Wellesley.

 Plans should be submitted to the Director of Student Services in advance of beginning an otherwise educated program.
 If a student’s plan is not approved in advance, the student’s name will remain on the roster of his or her neighborhood public school and the child will be listed as absent until such time as the plan is approved.

 The home schooling process is initiated by a written request from parent(s) and/or guardian(s) and the submission of a home schooling/ otherwise educated plan.
 The plan must include the following elements:

 - Agreed upon evaluation methods

 - Academic credentials or other qualifications of the parent(s) and/or guardian(s) who will be instructing student

 If it is determined the program is equal to public schooling in its thoroughness and efficiency, approval will be granted.
 In addition to the above approval, a written evaluation must be submitted to the Director of Student Services at the end of the school year, indicating the progress student obtained in each subject area.

-To request a Home Education Plan Approval Form, please contact the Director of Student Services:
+To submit a Home Education Plan for approval, please contact the Director of Student Services: